Tell us what you think of our website. Take the 3 minute survey.

 It is my interpretation that if conducting the business of consultant lobbying whilst not being on the Register, then the organisation and certain individuals involved in that organisation will ordinarily be liable for the offence under section one of the Act.
 This would include:

-By way of further clarification, paragraph 4 of Schedule 1 to the Act states:
+By way of further clarification, schedule 1, paragraph 4 of the Act states:

 It is therefore my interpretation that an individual employee will not ordinarily be liable for an offence under the Act if they make communications in the course of an employer’s business: it is the employer (i.e. Director or Partner(s)) who would be liable on their behalf.
 This could include: